lauraweindorf/enigmawasm-js/packages/faucet/README.md

 yarn build
 ```

-Then start it for a Wasmd development blockchain using:
+Then start it for a Enigmad development blockchain using:

 ```
 cd packages/faucet